rwensel/mediaserverFullStack/README.md

                  communication betweeen inside and outside traffic without placing it directly onto the host network.

-                 Things you do need in order to actually benifit from using this is, a USENET account(s), membership to some indexers, space to store the data, and some know-how-to when it comes to networking, VM/Containers, linux shell, USENET, web configuration, patience and trouble shooting skills.
+                 Things you do need in order to actually benifit from using this is, a UNET account(s), membership to some indexers, space to store the data, and some know-how-to when it comes to networking, VM/Containers, linux shell, UNET, web configuration, patience and trouble shooting skills.
 You will also need to configure the front end of Prowlarr, Sonarr, Radarr, Lidarr, NZBGet, Ombi and Plex server in regards to folder/path mapping.